Undergraduates Celebrate Second Consecutive Virtual Housing Day

 The sides also presented arguments about the eligibility of the remaining 252 challenged ballots during the hearing.
 If the NLRB decides to count enough pro-union votes in the election—which remains too close to call—the board could rule that eligible students may collectively bargain as the Harvard Graduate Student Union-United Auto Workers.

 Before the November vote, Harvard and the union effort signed a pre-election agreement stipulating some voters would vote under challenge.
 In December, a preliminary vote count for the unionization election showed there were more votes opposing unionization than supporting it, but the margin was smaller than the number of unresolved challenged ballots: 1,456 students voted against forming a union, 1,272 voted yes, and 314 challenged ballots remained unresolved.

-objections to the election with the NLRB.
+Days after that vote count, both the union and the University filed objections to the election with the NLRB.
 Harvard argued about the eligibility of one vote, while the union argued the whole election was unfair and the NLRB should call for a re-vote.